Chemical Agents in Health and Social Care

 The Law

-The Safety, Health and Welfare at Work (Chemical Agents) Regulations and the Safety, Health and Welfare at Work (Carcinogens) Regulations require that employers must assess any work activity likely to involve a risk of exposure to chemicals, carcinogens or mutagens.
+The Safety, Health and Welfare at Work (Chemical Agents) Regulations 2001 (as amended) and the Safety, Health and Welfare at Work (Carcinogens, Mutagens and Reprotoxic Substances) Regulations 2024, require that employers must assess any work activity likely to involve a risk of exposure to chemicals agents and carcinogenic, mutagenic and reprotoxic substances.
 For information on chemical risk assessment see Your Steps to Chemical Safety.
-Employers should also have emergency plans and procedures in the event of an uncontrolled release, leak or spillage of a dangerous chemical.
+Employers should also have emergency plans and procedures in the event of an uncontrolled release, leak or spillage of a hazardous chemical.

 Further Information